MicrosoftDocs/microsoft-salescopilot-docs/articles/teams-copilot-chat.md

 You also want to check the current sales cycle KPI.
 You enter the following prompt: "What's my sales cycle from Copilot for Sales?"

 You have all the required data at your fingertips for your upcoming meeting.

-#### Meeting report format

-The content of the report is generated using the selected meeting and the opportunity where it's saved.
-If the meeting is not connected to an opportunity, a top ranked opportunity is selected by AI.
-The meeting report contains the following sections:

-- **General meeting information**: Overview information about the meeting and the related opportunity.
-- **Meeting participants**: Information about the external participants and their role in the opportunity.
-- **Opportunity info**: Summary of the key information about the related opportunity.
-- **Notes from CRM**: Two recent notes from the opportunity timeline.
-- **Open tasks**: Total number of open tasks and count of high priority tasks.
-- **Recent meeting insights**: Last two meetings with sales insights related to the opportunity.
-- **Related records**: Number of open cases.

 ### Use the Copilot app